Once upon a time

 Screenshot of Flathunt website, late 1999

-Firstly, I learned that improving the website made little difference (despite significant room for improvement).
-The much bigger constraint was that nobody knew it existed - and I wasn’t very good at sales or marketing.
+Two critical lessons from this time stand out.
+First, I learned that improving the website made little difference (despite significant room for improvement).
+The much bigger constraint was obscurity.
+Nobody knew it existed – and I wasn’t very good at sales or marketing.
 Growing the business wasn’t about making myself more efficient, it required skills I didn’t have and couldn’t afford to hire.
+It’s very tempting, especially for technical people like me, to focus too soon on optimisation.
+In practice it nearly always ends up being premature.

 Does it make the boat go faster?

 I still think that’s great advice for companies that are growing, but before we can worry about that we need momentum.
-More relevant advice might be: 1
+More relevant advice might be:1

 You cannot steer a boat that’s not moving.